-Fire official warns massive California wildfire is ‘knocking on the door’ to the Lake Tahoe area
+Fire official warns massive California wildfire is ‘knocking on the door’ to Lake Tahoe area

-It’s “the No. 1 priority in the nation for fires to get additional and new resources that are coming available,” Chief Thom Porter, Cal Fire director, said at a news conference.
+It’s “the number one priority in the nation for fires to get additional and new resources that are coming available,” Chief Thom Porter, Cal Fire director, said at a news conference.
 “It is that important.”

 The fire, which has burned more than 117,000 acres as of Tuesday, is “knocking on the door to the Lake Tahoe Basin.”